 How often you have check ups

 Your first follow up appointment will be within 6 weeks of completing treatment.
 Your check ups will continue for some years after your treatment.
-Ongoing follow up might be:
+Follow up appointments range between every 3 to 4 months to once a year.
+The time in between appointments increases the longer it has been since your treatment.
+It can vary from hospital to hospital.

 It can help to tell someone close to you how you’re feeling.
 Sharing your worries can mean they don’t seem so overwhelming.
 Many people find it helpful to have counselling after cancer treatment.